JohnJ-Led/CS-350-EmergingSysArch/README.md

 I believe an addition improvement if the embedded device is capable is to pass our task details in through a text file.
 Current task variables are hardcoded.
 By passing as a text file and then using an iterative loop for setting each task in out task struct array, this could allow for future personalize setting.

 ## What tools and/or resources are you adding to your support network?
+A new understanding of working with embedded devices.
+Preconceived idea was to just create code to tell the device what to do.
+Now there is an understanding that multiple factors exist.
+Factors like interrupts and byte conversion for input handling that were not previously taken into account.

 ## What skills from this project will be particularly transferable to other projects and/or course work?
 Within the relam of coding and not just embedded devices, working with State Machines and Switch statements seem to be a particularly transferable skill and adds a new view point of view for problem solving and working with timed task.

 ## How did you make this project maintainable, readable, and adaptable?
+The project was made maintainable, readable, and adaptable through the use of multiple state machine functions and a task scheduler.
+Using these versus' a  cluster of code to perform all task in one sitting has allowed for new task creation and updating and changes to current task reachable.